Associate professor of political science

 Fliter strives to make sure students understand and are able to apply the knowledge they've learned by using classroom simulations, role-playing and other exercises.

 "I approach my classes with not only the desire to convey information about a subject to students but also to get them to apply that knowledge," Fliter said.
 "It's not just the transmission of facts and concepts but the application of knowledge that is important to their education."

 Fliter enjoys interacting with students in the classroom, helping them learn what's going on in the world and giving them the tools to understand the nation's legal and political system.
 He is known for his creative classroom exercises and short courtroom case studies.
 Students role-play to find a solution using the knowledge they have gained from readings and classroom discussions.
 In his constitutional law class, students write a research paper about a current Supreme Court justice.
 At the end of the class, students are given a courtroom scenario, in which they role-play and make a final decision as their assigned justice.

 "In a traditional classroom setting, a professor lectures about facts and theories and the students just sit there and write it down," Fliter said.
 "Then we test them on how well they've learned all this information, but they are not doing anything with it.
 Role-playing or a simulation takes it to the next level.
 The students are actually applying their knowledge to solve problems or look at things from a different perspective.
 I think that's a higher level of learning."

-As Coffman chair, he plans to expand the use of simulations and role-playing in multiple subject areas on campus.
+As the university's Coffman chair in 2013-2014, he expanded the use of simulations and role-playing in multiple subject areas on campus.